Dry Scalp vs Dandruff

 Skin types are usually divided into oily, sensitive, combination, normal and dry.
 The latter, dry skin, is caused by the skin's incapacity to produce enough sebum and natural oils to keep itself moisturised.
 As a result, the top layer of the skin dries out, cracks and sheds as fine flakes, which could be the reason why you notice small white flakes of skin on your scalp and in the hair.
 This condition can be diagnosed through a dry itchy flakey scalp, while dandruff does not often cause irritation.

 A naturally dry skin type can be behind a dry scalp, as well as some hormonal conditions and can be the side effect of certain medications (eg. oral acne treatments).
 A dry scalp can feel (like a dry complexion) tight and uncomfortable, and often results in frizzy and dull-looking hair, as the scalp isn't producing enough oil to lubricate it.
 This is where it differs from dandruff-related conditions, where the hair can appear oily yet flakey at the same time.

 Restoring the natural moisture levels of your scalp isn't like moisturising your skin.
 You can't simply apply an emollient over the head, as this will leave the hair greasy and limp.
-The solution is in haircare designed specifically for sensitive scalps, like the Sensi Balance shampoo from Serie Expert or Source Essentielle Delicate Shampoo.
-Apply to towel-dried hair before lathering, rinsing and following with a conditioner tailored to your hair type.
+The solution is in haircare designed specifically for sensitive scalps, like the Scalp Advanced Anti-Discomfort Dermo-Regulator Shampoo, followed by the Intense Soother Treatment.
+Apply shampoo and obtain a rich lather, then rinse and follow with the treatment for optimum results.

 Dandruff is not simply dry skin build-up, but is linked to many factors, including the presence of a naturally occurring fungus on the scalp surface.
 A scalp suffering from a skin condition is typically extra sensitive to haircare products, and can often feel tight and itchy, and in more severe cases can show patches of redness.